 Venues include the beautiful art deco Midland hotel (hailed as a masterpiece in modernism and haunt of Coco Chanel, Sir Lawrence Olivier and Noel Coward no less), The Platform (restored Edwardian railway station), Promenade Gardens, Melodrome music stage and Little Big Top.

-If all of this isn’t worth finding your tweed or putting on your matte red lipstick for, further ticketed events include the Midland’s fine Vintage Afternoon Tea, in their Sun Terrace Restaurant, with stunning views over Morecambe Bay and the promenade.
-If more hedonistic pursuits are what you are after then snap up tickets for the Gatsby-inspired Torch Club Ball and Vintage by the Sea After Party, with DJ Dave Haslam and guests.
+If all of this isn’t worth finding your tweed or putting on your matte red lipstick for, there a many further ticketed events on offer.
+These haven’t been revealed yet, but last year’s included the Midland’s fine Vintage Afternoon Tea in their Sun Terrace Restaurant, with stunning views over Morecambe Bay and the promenade.
+There was also a Gatsby-inspired Torch Club Ball and Vintage by the Sea After Party, with DJ Dave Haslam and guests.